Bisha Mine Location

 Bisha is a large, high-grade volcanogenic massive sulphide (VMS) deposit located 150km west of Asmara, Eritrea, East Africa.
-The Bisha mine benefits from high grade base metal reserves and strong support of the Government of Eritrea and an advantageous location with good local road and port infrastructure.
+The Bisha Mine benefits from high grade base metal reserves, strong support of the Government of Eritrea and an advantageous location with good local road and port infrastructure.

-Bisha's mining and exploration licenses cover an area of 121 km2.
-The Bisha Main deposit is located within the Bisha Mining License and the Harena satellite deposit lies in a separate Mining License 6 km south, connected by a flat unsealed road.
-Bisha Main and Harena currently make-up 100% of the resources and reserves for Bisha.
+The Bisha Main deposit is located within the Bisha Mining License and the Harena satellite deposit lies in a separate Mining License 6 kilometers south, connected by a flat unsealed road.
+Bisha Main and Harena currently make-up 100% of the mineral reserves for Bisha.
 See the latest presentation for maps and location details.

-The Bisha VMS Camp remains underexplored and holds strong potential for expanding resources for the Bisha mill.
-Bisha is pursuing a $9+ million exploration program in 2013.
-For more see Exploration.
+The Bisha VMS District remains underexplored and holds strong potential for expanding mineral resources and reserves for the Bisha mill.
+For more details see the Exploration page.

 Bisha Mine and Plant

 Bisha is mined using conventional drill and blast open pit mining techniques to remove waste and deliver ore to the run-of-mine (ROM) stockpile.
 See photo gallery for latest pit and mining operations pictures.

 Concentrate Export Infrastructure

 Concentrate is being exported using a proven system with industry leading environmental controls.
-Concentrate is loaded from the dewatered stockpile, sealed in custom half-height shipping containers and transported to the port of Massawa by truck.
-The sealed containers of approximately 35 tonnes each, including the weight of the container, are stockpiled in Massawa at the container port facilities.
-The Rotainer crane system then discharges the containers through a tipping 360 degree rotation into the hold of the bulk vessels and the containers are returned to Bisha for re-loading.
+At present,concentrate is loaded from the mine site stockpiles into custom sealed shipping containers and transported to the port of Massawa by truck.
+The sealed containers of approximately 35 tonnes each, including the weight of the container, are stockpiled in Massawa at the container port facilities awaiting bulk ship arrivals.
+The Rotainer crane system then discharges the containers through a tipping 360 degree rotation into the hold of the bulk vessels and the empty containers are returned to Bisha for re-loading.
 The bulk vessels deliver the concentrate to smelters worldwide typically in 11,000 tonne parcels.

 Resources & Reserves

-The Bisha deposit is a high grade VMS deposit.
-It is configured in three distinct layered zones - a 35m thick surface gold-silver oxide zone (mined out in mid-2013) immediately overlying a 30m thick copper enriched supergene zone which itself overlies a primary sulphide zone containing both zinc and copper, which is open to depth.
+The Bisha Main deposit is a high grade VMS deposit.
+It is configured in three distinct layered zones - a 35 meter thick surface gold-silver oxide zone (mined out in mid-2013) immediately overlying a copper enriched supergene zone which itself overlies a primary sulphide zone containing both zinc and copper.

 A full description of the Bisha mineral resource and metallurgy may be found in the Company's Technical Report.